Robert Schleip

 Robert Schleip (born 1954) is a German psychologist, human biologist and author, best known for his work in the field of fascia.
-He serves as the director of the Fascia Research Group at the University of Ulm and the Technical University of Munich.
+He serves as the director of the Fascia Research Group, a research collaboration between the University of Ulm and the Technical University of Munich.
 Schleip is also the founding director of the Fascia Research Society, the research director of the European Rolfing Association and vice president of the Ida P. Rolf Research Foundation.
 He is involved in the alternative medicine field of rolfing.

 Education

 In 1978, Schleip became Germany's first certified rolfer at the Rolf Institute and in 1983 became a Certified Advanced Rolfer in the field of Structural Integration.

-Schleip graduated with a degree in psychology from the University of Heidelberg in 1980.
+Schleip graduated with a degree in psychology from Heidelberg University in 1980.
 From 1984 to 1987 he trained as a Feldenkrais teacher and became a Certified Feldenkrais Practitioner in the field of Sensorimotor Facilitation from the International Feldenkrais Guild in 1987.

 In 2006, he earned his doctorate in human biology from the University of Ulm.
 That year he received the "Vladimir Janda Prize for Musculoskeletal Medicine" for research he performed with Werner Klingler.

 In 2023, he was appointed to a research professorship in the department for Health & Psychology for the university by the Diploma University of Applied Sciences.